vitkl/RepData_PeerAssessment1/PA1_template.md

 ```r
 missing_rows = sum(!complete.cases(activity.dat))
 ```
-the number of rows missing observations is 2304
+the number of intervals missing observations (the number of steps) is 2304

 Imputing missing values by setting each missing observation (steps) to be equal to the mean number of steps taken in that interval